cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterSimple.rst

 processCloudletSubmit
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected void processCloudletSubmit(SimEvent ev, boolean ack)
+.. java:method:: protected void processCloudletSubmit(SimEvent evt, boolean ack)
    :outertype: DatacenterSimple

    Processes the submission of a Cloudlet by a DatacenterBroker.

-   :param ev: information about the event just happened
+   :param evt: information about the event just happened
    :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed

 processEvent
 ^^^^^^^^^^^^

-.. java:method:: @Override public void processEvent(SimEvent ev)
+.. java:method:: @Override public void processEvent(SimEvent evt)
    :outertype: DatacenterSimple

 processPingRequest
 ^^^^^^^^^^^^^^^^^^

-.. java:method:: protected void processPingRequest(SimEvent ev)
+.. java:method:: protected void processPingRequest(SimEvent evt)
    :outertype: DatacenterSimple

    Processes a ping request.

-   :param ev: information about the event just happened
+   :param evt: information about the event just happened

 processVmCreate
 ^^^^^^^^^^^^^^^

-.. java:method:: protected boolean processVmCreate(SimEvent ev, boolean ackRequested)
+.. java:method:: protected boolean processVmCreate(SimEvent evt, boolean ackRequested)
    :outertype: DatacenterSimple

    Process the event for a Broker which wants to create a VM in this Datacenter.
 This Datacenter will then send the status back to the Broker.

-   :param ev: information about the event just happened
+   :param evt: information about the event just happened
    :param ackRequested: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed
    :return: true if a host was allocated to the VM; false otherwise

 processVmDestroy
 ^^^^^^^^^^^^^^^^

-.. java:method:: protected void processVmDestroy(SimEvent ev, boolean ack)
+.. java:method:: protected void processVmDestroy(SimEvent evt, boolean ack)
    :outertype: DatacenterSimple

    Process the event sent by a Broker, requesting the destruction of a given VM created in this Datacenter.
 This Datacenter may send, upon request, the status back to the Broker.

-   :param ev: information about the event just happened
+   :param evt: information about the event just happened
    :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed

 removeHost